National Burn Awareness Week February 3-9, 2019

 As South Florida’s #1 Burn Hospital, Kendall Regional Medical Center is committed to the care and improvement of human life, and that is why they are recognizing this year’s National Burn Awareness Week on February 3rd through February 9th.

 Every 65 seconds, someone in the United States sustains a burn injury serious enough to need treatment.
 Children under the age of 16 account for 26 percent of all admissions to burn centers.
 Most of those injuries are scalds, and most of them are preventable.
+Those who have sustained injuries as a result of another’s negligence may want to consider taking legal action against that individual or group responsible by enlisting the help of burn injury lawyers to figure out how best to proceed with such a case.

 “Kids can quickly touch something hot, so adults have to pay close attention in the kitchen or bathroom,” said Dr. Haaris Mir, Medical Director of Burn & Reconstructive Centers of Florida at Kendall Regional Medical Center in Miami.
 “Parents and caretakers should always be mindful of possible scald danger in these areas of the house as a way to prevent injury.”